Classification of Snails

-Snails form the largest group of molluscs with only one shell.
-There are many kinds, varying widely in habits and structure.
-There are the true lung-breathing land snails, fresh-water snails and sea snails.
-All are widely distributed throughout the world.
-Snails are present in a diverse range of environments which includes deserts, ditches and the abyssal depths of the sea.
-Even if people are more familiar with the terrestrial snails, the land snails form the minority.
+There are many kinds of snails, varying widely in habits and structure.
+There are lung-breathing land snails or terrestrial snails, freshwater snails and sea snails.
+All these different kinds of snails are widely distributed throughout the world.
+People are more familiar with terrestrial snails.
 The marine snails form a huge majority of snail species and possess a large diversity and a bigger biomass.
-A large variety of snails can also be seen in fresh water.
-Several snails are herbivorous; though some land species and a large number of marine species are predatory carnivores or omnivores.
+Land snails form a minority.
+The different types of snails are described below.

-Sea Snails are also rich in several kinds of snails which vary very widely in shape, habits and other details.
-There are the Top and Turban Shells, Perwinkles and violet snails.
-Top shells and Turban Shells are familiar univalve molluscs of all seashores, living on mud-covered rocks of the intertidal region.
-In their internal structural details they agree with the primitive gastropods like Limpets.
-They possess a radula, carrying numerous tiny teeth for grinding sea plants.
+Sea Snails vary widely in shape, habits, etc. There are top and turban snails and perwinkles and violet snails.
+Top and turban snails are familiar univalve molluscs found on all seashores.
+They live on mud-covered rocks of the intertidal region.
+Considering their internal structure, they are reminiscent of the primitive gastropods, like limpets.
+They possess a radula and have numerous tiny teeth for grinding sea plants.
 Their shells are fairly heavy, usually brightly coloured, ornamented outside and pearly within.
-Species like Trochus radiatus and Clanculus depictus have conically spiral shells carrying rows of small smooth tubercles over the whods and coloured designs of red and greyish blue.
-They have a flat base and their shell-lids are thin and made of lime.
-Turbo is a large turban-shaped shell with rounded whorls, brownish or greenish in colour, rounded at the base and having a circular, thick, hemispherical upper column.
-The shells of Turbo have commercial value for the mother-of-pearl contained in them.
+Species like Trochus Radiatus and Clanculus Depictus have conically spiral shells carrying rows of small smooth tubercles and coloured designs of red and greyish blue.
+They have a flat base.
+Their shell-lids are thin and made of lime.
+Turbo is a large turban-shaped shell with rounded whorls.
+It is brownish or greenish in colour.
+It is rounded at the base and have circular, thick and hemispherical upper column.
+The shells of turbo have commercial value for the ‘mother-of-pearl’ contained in them.